jadecobra/python_tdd_exercises/source/calculator/calculator_7.rst

 ----

-* I add a :ref:`dictionary<what is a dictionary?>` for the calculations of each operation
+* I add :ref:`a dictionary<what is a dictionary?>` for the calculations of each operation

   .. code-block:: python
     :lineno-start: 206